Dargah of Khwaja Gharib Nawaz

 (A sacred building)

 Two huge cauldrons originally donated by the Mughal emperors Akbar and Jehangir and replaced in the 19th Century are placed to the courtyard.
 Rice pudding is cooked in these cauldrons.
-The cooking of these ‘Degs’ (Cauldrons) is a unique event.
-Professional looters empty the degs in a few minutes and then jumps in together into the hot cauldrons and scrape them clean.
-The loot is sold as ‘Tabarruk’ (sanctified food) by the looters.
-The degs can hold up to 4480 Kg of rice respectively.
+The preparation of food in these ‘Degs’ (Cauldrons) is a unique event.
+These degs can hold up to 4480 Kg of rice respectively.

 The Dargah attracts lakhs of pilgrims during the Urs, commeing the death anniversary of the Saint, held every year from the 1st to the 6th day of the Islamic month of Rajab.
 A colorful fair which springs up during this time is a major attraction.
 Hallowed by the memories of the great saint, Ajmer has earned the epithet of “Madinatual Hindi” or the “Madina of India”.

 ( Please click here to download the PDF file of the Dargah Act).

 Dargah Khwaja Saheb is the only Dargah in India, the management of which is governed by an Act of Parliament known as Dargah Khwaja Saheb Act, 1955.
 It is administered through a Dargah Committee, a statutory body, constituted by the Ministry of Minority Affairs, Government of India, under the provisions of Section 5 of the Dargah Khwaja Saheb Act, 1955.
 The functions of the Dargah Committee be it administrative, financial, community service etc have been explicitly and elaborately spelt out in the provisions of the Act.
 (The said Act is available on the website.